The Board of Commissioners

 Dr Alice Hall

-Dr Alice Hall is a marine biologist who works for Plymouth University.
+Dr Alice Hall is a marine biologist who works for Plymouth University and runs her own marine ecological consultancy.
 She is involved in various international research projects associated with Poole Harbour, including the cross-channel fish tracking project FISH INTEL.
 Her main areas of expertise are fish tracking, ecological engineering & biological monitoring.
-She has been involved in some of the largest intertidal ecological engineering projects in the UK to date and won the CIRIA Big Biodiversity Innovation award in 2019.
-Alice has been conducting research and consultancy work in the Harbour for the past ten years and is a qualified HSE Scuba Diver with her own personal fish tagging licence.
-She was previously the secretary for the Poole Harbour Study Group, which involved the organisation of several international conferences, and is currently a council member for the Estuarine and Coastal Shelf Association (ECSA).
+She has been involved in some of the largest intertidal ecological engineering projects in the UK to date- winning the ICE South West Innovation Award in 2025 and the CIRIA Big Biodiversity Innovation award in 2019.
+Alice has been conducting research and consultancy work in the Harbour for the past twelve years and is a qualified HSE Scuba Diver with her own personal fish tagging licence.
+She was previously the secretary for the Poole Harbour Study Group, which involved the organisation of several international conferences, and is currently the secretary for the Estuarine and Coastal Shelf Association (ECSA).

 Commissioner